Lansingburgh Academy

 The Lansingburgh Academy was a seminary in Lansingburgh, New York.
 The seminary was in existence from the late 18th century to 1900, when the building that housed it was leased to the Lansingburgh School District.
 The building was sold to the school district in 1911.
 Initially used as a high school, the Lansingburgh Academy was eventually sold to the local library system; As of 2007, it served as the Lansingburgh Branch of the Troy Public Library.
 The Lansingburgh Academy was listed on the National Register of Historic Places in 1976.

 History

 On December 24, 1795, a group of prominent Lansingburgh residents petitioned the Regents of the State of New York for a charter, for the purpose of establishing a seminary of learning to be called The Lansingburgh Academy.
 They had erected a wooden building on the west side of the village green.
 This petition was signed by 27 persons.
 The charter was granted on February 20, 1796, and signed by John Jay.
 It contained the names of the first sixteen trustees.

-The trustees selected as the first principal Rev. Chauncey Lee, a noted educator and the author of The American Accomptant.
-He invented the dollar sign and first used it in a textbook he had published in Lansingburgh.
+The trustees selected as the first principal Rev. Chauncey Lee, a noted minister and the author of The American Accomptant.